Azure-Samples/nodejs-microservices/docs/workshop.md

 Have a look at the files inside the folder `./azure/infra` to see how we created the infrastructure for this workshop.
 The entry point is the `main.bicep` file, which is the main template that use the differents modules located in the `./azure/infra/modules` folder.

 Writing templates from scratch can be a bit tedious, but fortunately most of the time you don't have to:
 - You can reuse templates for the [Azure Quickstart collection](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts)
 - The [Bicep VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) help you write your templates, providing snippets, syntax highlighting, auto-completion, and validation.
 - The [Bicep playground](https://aka.ms/bicepdemo) allows you to convert an ARM template to Bicep, and vice versa.

 ### Details about the `infra.sh` script

 Because entering a bunch of commands one after the other in a terminal is not very fun, we made a Bash script to automate all the heavy lifting.
-This is the `.azure/infra.sh` we ran earlier.
+This is the `.azure/infra.sh` script we ran earlier.

 This script is a wrapper around Azure CLI commands.
 The `update` command does the following: